 2. No restrictions on the frequency of price changes

-If your prices fluctuate so often that it becomes apparent to your customers, they will start to wonder about waiting to buy your product until the price is down again.
+If your prices change so often that it becomes apparent to your customers, they will start to wonder about waiting to buy your product until the price is down again.
 It could also be that they even lose confidence in your brand.
 Intelligent price optimization also means changing as little as possible when it means the most.

 3. Competitors are always undermined